 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Yu, Cheng and Chen, Yujie, "Steel sheet sheathing options for cold-formed steel framed shear wall assemblies providing shear resistance - phase 2" (2009).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 92.